 Riser Recliner Chairs

 The ultimate in comfort are riser recliner chairs.
 These come in a huge range of styles and sizes, along with many different features.
 While most are generally too expensive for the average care home, some are certainly within the budget of more prestigious homes.
-The Dakota Riser Recliner Chair is a good example – it comes in brown faux leather or black and has a single motor that reclines the back rest while raising the foot rest.
+The Napoli Riser Recliner is a good example – it comes in brown faux leather or black and has a single motor that reclines the back rest while raising the foot rest.
 It also lifts up to help people get up.

 These chairs are especially useful if you allow residents to sometimes sleep in their chairs.
 Some people find a chair more comfortable and will often drift off while reclined – some of these chairs can be reclined further to a bed like position so the user can sleep all night if need be.